-With the recent news that many airlines are increasing their checked baggage fee (from $25 a bag to $30), a family of four will now be spending $120 or more if each person checks a suitcase.
-The quickest way to save that money?
+With airlines continually increasing checked baggage fees, a family of four is now spending over $100 if each person checks a suitcase.
+The quickest way to save that baggage fee money?
 Only bring carry-on luggage.

 Use All The Space

-If your kids are little (and thus their clothes are little), parents can use some of the extra space in the kids’ bags for the parents clothes.
-Or if you have two kids that are close in age (like mine), pack one set of clothes and have them share.
-If you run out, you can find a laundromat just about anywhere — even cruise ships.
+If your kids are little (and thus their clothes are little), use some of the extra space in the kids’ bags for your own clothes.
+Or if you have two kids that are close in age, pack one set of clothes and have them share.
+If you run out, you can find a laundromat just about anywhere — even on cruise ships.

 Mix and Match

-Lay out all the clothes before you pack them and make sure they mix and match easily.
-If they don’t, then put them back — you should ideally be packing more neutral colored clothing.
+Lay out everyone’s clothes before you pack and make sure they mix and match easily.
+If they don’t, put them back.
+You should pack neutral-colored clothing, a common tactic for capsule wardrobes.
 For adults, this often means shades of black, white and gray.
-Also, once you lay out all the clothes (for you and the kids), take a good, long look and see if you can put 25 to 50 percent back.
+Also take a good, long look and see if you can put 25 to 50 percent back.
 Do you really need to pack three sweatshirts for a trip to the Caribbean?
-One should suffice (and your child can tie it around his waist so it doesn’t take up any room in the carry-on).
+One should suffice (and your child can tie it around his or her waist so it doesn’t take up any room in the carry-on).